syncopika/visual_novel_maker/README.md

 Takes four parameters. *name* should be a string with the name of a character and *characterSrc* should be a string with the path to the character sprite. *direction* can be either the strings "left" or "right", indicating the direction from which the character should appear from. *animation* is a boolean (either true or false - not in a string) - true if the character should 'slide' in to position, or false if the character should just appear immediately.

+*SetScene.<b>showCharacterWithBGM</b>(name, characterSrc, direction, animation, music)*

+Takes five parameters.
+This method is the same as above, except for *music*. *music* should be a string containing the path to a particular music file.
+The specific music file will play upon the showing of the character.
+Use this method if you want to play a particular character's theme, for example, whenever the character shows up.

+*SetScene.<b>backgroundClearChar</b>(imgSrcPath)*

+Takes one parameter - *imgSrcPath* is a string containing the path to the image you want to set for the background.
+Use this method if you want to show a new setting (note that this method clears the characters from the screen. if you want to change the background but keep the characters in place, just use SetScene.background().

+*SetScene.<b>changeCharacter</b>(name, characterSrc)*

+Takes two parameters. *name* is a string containing a specific character's name. *characterSrc* is a string containing the path to the character's sprite image.
+Use this method to change a character's sprite if they are already displayed.
+For example, if you want a character to have an expression change, use this method.

 <hr>